 | 40/60 | Crisis | Immediate management intervention required |

-An important nuance: the 30% of hotel corrective maintenance should not be viewed as "failures."
-A portion of breakdowns is statistically inevitable — equipment ages, guests use things in unexpected ways, external factors intervene.
-The goal isn't zero CM, but optimal balance.
+One important nuance: that 30% shouldn't be read as "failure."
+Some share of breakdowns is statistically inevitable.
+Equipment ages, guests use things in ways nobody predicted, and outside factors intervene.
+The goal isn't zero corrective work — it's the right balance.

-A common misconception: "Hotel corrective maintenance is unpredictable, so you can't prepare for it."
-In reality, most emergency work is predictable — it just hasn't been analyzed.
+There's a common misconception that hotel corrective maintenance is unpredictable, so there's no point preparing for it.
+In reality, most emergency work is predictable.
+It just hasn't been analyzed yet.

 If you systematically collect information about breakdowns, patterns emerge:

 Not all breakdowns are equal.
-The priority cascade helps determine what to fix first when the request queue exceeds the team's capacity.
+The priority cascade decides what gets fixed first when the queue is longer than the team can handle.

 | Priority | Criteria | Response Time | Resolution Time | Examples |